| Standard Variable Loan Basic Variable Loan Intro Rate 'Honeymoon' Loan

 need to.
 The interest rate on a line of credit loan is usually

-* You can use the money when you need
+a variable rate and repayments are interest only.
+Advantages: * You can use the money when you need

-* Rates are generally lower than a personal loan or credit
+it and pay it back when you can.* Rates are generally lower than a personal loan or credit

 card.

-* Unless care is shown it is possible
+Disadvantages: * Unless care is shown it is possible

 to reduce the equity you have built in your home.